 Access Reliable Legal Advice on Long-Term Disability Claims in Calgary

 Life with a long-term disability can be tough not only for the disabled person but also for the family members.
 Denial of long-term disability benefits can worsen the situation.
 If your disability insurer imposes unreasonable deadlines or refuses to pay out a disability claim, you must seek legal advice.
 Our lawyers endeavour to fight for you to get what you are entitled to.
-All you need is your insurance policy, medical records and any correspondence from your disability insurer in order to start the review process of your claim.
+All you need is your insurance policy, medical records, and any correspondence from your disability insurer to start the review process of your claim.
 Get in touch with our team for more information.

 What Medical Conditions are Included in Long-term Disabilities?

 A long-term disability is a medical condition in which a person cannot work for the foreseeable future.
 Receiving long-term disability support can help alleviate the financial burden while you work on recovering from your disability.
 Some examples of long-term disabilities include (but are not limited to):

 Cardiovascular issues can significantly impact one's ability to maintain regular employment.
 A long-term disability claim can provide crucial financial support during recovery and rehabilitation.